Featured Product: ASMD

 Our newsletters include informative updates on CINDAS LLC as well as news from the materials world.

 What we do:CINDAS LLC provides critically evaluated materials properties databases for thermal, mechanical, electrical, physical and other properties of various materials including aerospace alloys.
 We provide web-based applications for searching and comparing continually updated data.
 There are about 5,000 materials and over 50,000 data curves in the Thermophysical Properties of Matter Database (TPMD), over 1,025 materials, and over 22,000 data curves in the Microelectronics Packaging Materials Database (MPMD) and about 91,800 data curves on 257 metal alloys in the Aerospace Structural Metals Database (ASMD).
 The Aerospace and High Performance Alloys Database (AHAD) contains materials properties data on 298 alloys with over 97,100 curves and 18,900 total pages.
 The High Performance Alloys Database (HPAD) contains 46,900 curves on 137 alloys.
-Please try our free product demos of the Web-based applications for the ASMD, MPMD, and TPMD.
+In May 2021 CINDAS LLC introduced its newest database, the Cryogenic and Low Temperatures Database (CLTD).
+It offers material characteristics in the cryogenic and low temperature ranges.
+The CLTD consists of thermophysical, mechanical, electrical and other properties of over 2,000 materials, mostly in the temperature ranges of 0 K to 273 K. Initial data is from both NIST data resources as well as CINDAS data.
+Please try our free product demos of the web-based applications for the AHAD, ASMD, CLTD, HPAD, MPMD, and TPMD.

 Web-based database graphing functions include: